aaronmams/rHD-ML-w-CARET/README.md

 you may prefer to work with the [caret-example.html]() file while you are familiarizing yourself with the particulars of the `CARET` package.
 This is because some of the code chunks in the .rmd file may take around 20 minutes to execute.
-I choose to include code chunks that were ‘realistic’ rather than trivial/illustrative.
+I elected to include code chunks that were ‘realistic’ rather than trivial/illustrative.
 Maybe this was a mistake.
 Just consider yourself warned.